Share This Guide

 No matter which way you go, make sure the seams are all welded up perfectly.

-Step 6: Do The Ductworks
+Step 6: Do The Ductwork

 Remember we created one 8” hole on the insider box and 2 similar holes on the outer ones?
-If you do, you might also recall that 1 hole from each of the boxes are in alignment.
+If you do, you might also recall that 1 hole from each of the boxes is in alignment.

-Next on, add another 8” ducting on the second hole of the outer box.
+Next, add another 8” ducting on the second hole of the outer box.
 This will take the hot air to your home duct.
 To make it move the air better, add an in-line duct fan of 8” diameter to put the hole when needed.

 Step 7: Build the Wood Rack